sjt88/dockerswarm-ui/README.md

 $ docker run -d -p 3000:3000 -e DOCKER_HOST=tcp://IP:2375 --name dockerswarm-ui mlabouardy/dockerswarm-ui
 ```

-### Connecting to a TLS secured daemon
+### Connecting to a TLS secured swarm

-The following environment variables can be used to make requests to a TLS secured swarm manager:
+The following environment variables can be set to connect to a TLS secured swarm manager:
+- DOCKER_TLS - set to true to use TLS
+- DOCKER_TLS_CERT - path to TLS certificate
+- DOCKER_TLS_KEY - path to private key
+- DOCKER_TLS_CACERT - path to ca chain certificate

+Run dockerswarm-ui as follows, remembering to mount your certificate folder as a volume:
 ```
 docker run -d \
 -p 3000:3000 \